Azure/Enterprise-Scale/docs/Deploy/deploy-new-policy-assignment.md

 2. Add the policy assignment to the target scope

-    To do the assignments for `policyAssignments` and `roleAssignments` the _managementGroupName_.parameters.json need to be updated a second time as done it for the defintions.
+    To do the assignments for `policyAssignments` and `roleAssignments` the _managementGroupName_.parameters.json

     Three scopes for the assignment need to be considered to follow the Enterprise-Scale reference implementation: